2018 National Science Week

 As well as training, there was informative and entertaining sessions including:

 - Corals in the Outback – a virtual reality experience that will connect children with the reef plus presentations and displays to show them what they can do to help save reefs from afar

 - In the shadows of our prehistoric past – an interactive, story-telling workshop where dinosaurs and fossils meet music and theatre.

-A community event titled ‘From dinosaurs to drones’ will be held at the Qantas Founders Museum to hear about STEM careers from a panel of young professionals:
+A community event titled ‘From dinosaurs to drones’ was held at the Qantas Founders Museum.
+More than 120 people attended the two-hour event to hear about STEM careers from a panel of young professionals: